ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

     ENA recognises multiple 'levels'/'types' of metadata related to sequencing projects.
 These different 'levels'/'types' of metadata are represented by different metadata objects:
     <ul>
         <li><b>Study</b> - A study (project) object is used to group together all data submitted to ENA about a given study and to control its release date.
 A study accession number is typically used to cite data submitted to ENA.
 Note that all data and metadata associated with a study are made public together with the study when it is released.</li>
         <li><b>Sample</b> - A sample object contains information about the sequenced source material.
-Checklists are in place to define which fields should be filled when annotating samples.
+Checklists are used to define which fields should be filled when describing samples.
 Note that a taxonomic classification system is used to refer to biological organisms; the accepted organism name and classification hierarchy are used, see <a href="https://doi.org/10.15468/avkgwm" target="_blank">The European Nucleotide Archive (ENA) taxonomy</a> for further details.</li>
-        <li><b>Experiment</b> - An experiment object contains all the details about the metholodology used for sequencing, including library and instrument details.</li>
+        <li><b>Experiment</b> - An experiment object contains all the details about the metholodology used for sequencing, including library preparation protocols used and instrument details.</li>
         <li><b>Run</b> - A run object is part of an experiment object.
-It refers to data files that contain raw reads.</li>
+It refers to data files that contain the raw reads.</li>
         <li><b>Analysis</b> - An analysis object contains secondary analysis results.
 These results are derived from the raw reads (e.g. a genome assembly).</li>
         </ul>
     </span>